-Lower dolly landing gear.
+- Lower the dolly landing gear.

-Disconnect safety chains.
+- Disconnect the safety chains.

-Apply converter gear spring brakes or chock wheels.
+- Apply the converter gear spring brakes or chock the wheels.

-Release pintle hook on first semi-trailer.
+- Release the pintle hook on the first semitrailer.

-Slowly pull clear of dolly.
+- Slowly pull clear of the dolly.

 Never unlock the pintle hook with the dolly still under the rear trailer.
-The dolly tow bar may fly up, possibly causing injury, and making it very difficult to re-couple.
+The dolly tow bar may fly up, possibly causing injury, and making it very difficult to re-couple the equipment.

-7.2.3 - Coupling and Uncoupling Triple Trailers
+7.2.3 Coupling and Uncoupling Triple Trailers

-Couple Tractor/First Semitrailer to Second/Third Trailers
+Couple Tractor & First Semitrailer to Second, Third Trailers

-Couple tractor to first trailer.
-Use the method already described for coupling tractor-semitrailers.

-Move converter dolly into position and couple first trailer to second trailer using the method for coupling doubles.
-Triples rig is now complete.
+- Couple the tractor to the first trailer.
+Use the method already described for coupling tractor-semitrailers. - Move the converter dolly into position and couple first trailer to second trailer using the method for coupling doubles.
+The triple trailer combination is now complete.

-Uncouple Triple-trailer Rig
+Uncouple Triple-trailer Combination

-Uncouple third trailer by pulling the dolly out, then unhitching the dolly using the method for uncoupling doubles.

-Uncouple remainder of rig as you would any double-bottom rig using the method already described.
+Uncouple the third trailer by pulling the dolly out, then unhitching the dolly using the method for uncoupling doubles.
+Uncouple the remainder of the vehicle as you would any double-bottom vehicle using the method already described.

-7.2.4 - Coupling and Uncoupling Other Combinations
+7.2.4 Coupling & Uncoupling Other Combinations

 The methods described so far apply to the more common tractor-trailer combinations.
 However, there are other ways of coupling and uncoupling the many types of truck-trailer and tractor-trailer combinations that are in use.
 There are too many to cover in this manual.
-You will need to learn the correct way to couple and uncouple the vehicle(s) you will drive according to the manufacturer and/or owner specifications.
+You will need to learn the correct way to couple the vehicle(s) you will drive according to the manufacturer and/or owner specifications.

-7.3 - Inspecting Doubles and Triples
+7.3 Inspecting Doubles And Triples

-Use the seven-step inspection procedure described in Section 2 to inspect your combination vehicle.
+Use the seven-step inspection procedure described in Chapter 2 to inspect your combination vehicle.
 There are more things to inspect on a combination vehicle than on a single vehicle.
-Many of these items are simply more of what you would find on a single vehicle.
-(For example, tires, wheels, lights, reflectors, etc.) However, there are also some new things to check.
+Many of these items are simply more of what you would find on a single vehicle (for example, tires, wheels, lights, reflectors, etc.); however, there are also some new things to check.
 These are discussed below.

-7.3.1 - Additional Checks
+7.3.1 Additional Checks

-Do these checks in addition to those already listed in Section 2, Step 5: Do a Walk-around Inspection.
+Do these checks in addition to those already listed in Chapter 2, Step 5: Do the Walk-around Inspection.